-The announcement was made last month that Rancho Cucamonga will get new train station for Vegas and Ontario airport transit projects.
+The announcement was made last month that Rancho Cucamonga will get a new train station for Vegas and Ontario airport transit projects.

-“Cucamonga Station is part of Rancho Cucamonga’s rebranded area, surrounded by Haven Avenue, Arrowroot and Rochester Avenue, with the HART district using the “T” for the first letter and transit on each street.
+“Cucamonga Station is part of Rancho Cucamonga’s rebranded area, surrounded by Haven Avenue, Arrowroot, and Rochester Avenue, with the HART district using the “T” for the first letter and transit on each street.
 It was named.

 In addition, part of the HART area will be residential”, according to California News Time.

-Concerted Effort to Improve Transit and Connectivity
+Concerted Efforts to Improve Transit and Connectivity

 There is a great emphasis by emerging leaders and influencers of the Inland Empire on supply chain and logistics innovation.
-The fact of the matter is that the US still is behind other countries in using latest technologies on supply chain networks like rail cars, and trying to make it easy to move cargo-bound goods.
+The fact of the matter is that the US still is behind other countries in using the latest technologies on supply chain networks like rail cars and trying to make it easy to move cargo-bound goods.